Documentation and tutorials.

 The values in the comments of the above sample assume that the source contains no other instructions generating output.

-The "virtual" creates a special output area which is not written into output file.
+The "virtual" creates a special output area which is not written into the main output file.
 This kind of area must reside between the "virtual" and "end virtual" commands, and after it is closed, the output generator comes back to the area it was previously operating on, with position and address the same as there were just before opening the "virtual" block.
 This allows also to nest the "virtual" blocks within each other.

 When "virtual" has no argument, the base address of this area is the same as current address in the outer area.
 An argument to "virtual" can have a form of "at" keyword followed by an expression defining the base address for the enclosed area: